pankod/superplate/documentation/docs/axios.md

 [More &#8594](https://github.com/axios/axios#axios-api)

 ### Concurrency
-Please use `Promise.all` to handle concuurency
+Please use `Promise.all` to handle concurrency

 ```js
 function getUserAccount() {